 Hike or bike your way up Mount Royal for some splendid views of the city.
 It’s located in Mount Royal Park, and this hill is the centrepiece.

 It’s a fantastic way to orientate yourself as you can see every angle of Montreal from above.
 A remarkable excursion into the outdoors without travelling far, and popular all year round.
-In winter, you can enjoy skating, skiing, or slide downhill in a toboggan.
+In winter, you can enjoy skating, skiing, or sliding downhill in a toboggan.

 Mount Royal Park is a bird-watchers paradise, and you can be sure to catch a glimpse of an array of magnificent wildlife while at it.
 If you prefer spending time indoors, be sure to catch the Maison Smith House’s permanent exhibition to expand your knowledge of the local fauna and flora.Book a half-day city tour that includes Mount Royal Park here